Your Ad Here

 .

-All trackage as constructed and in place within the BAT, is of standard gauge width.
-Therefore, it is left to ponder why a narrow gauge loco was sent to the BAT, unless there was a narrow gauge trolley system set up in one of the warehouses.
+As all trackage as constructed and in place within the BAT is of standard gauge width, it is left to ponder why a narrow gauge loco was sent to the BAT, unless there was a narrow gauge trolley system set up in one of the warehouses.

-The following photo is from the Brooklyn Army Terminal history archives.
+This next image is from the Brooklyn Army Terminal history archives.
 It is undated and looking north.
-It shows a GE 80 tonner on the left track and a Ingersoll-Rand (which can be determined by the square shape of the nose and headlight mounted on top of the hood), on the right track.
-The Ingersoll without any doubt is of the Bush Terminal locomotive stable, but the 80 ton could be military owned (but very unlikely in this photo) or Bush Terminal.
-As Bush Terminal did not obtain their 80 tonners until the 1950's, we must then conclude if this is a Bush Terminal 80 tonner, then the picture was taken in the mid-1950's.
+It shows a General Electric 80 tonner on the left track and a either an Ingersoll-Rand or an GE Off Center Cab (which can be determined by the square shape of the nose and headlight mounted on top of the hood), on the right track.
+This could be one of the Ingersolls of the Bush Terminal locomotive stable, or one of the Brooklyn Army Terminal GE OCC's.

 added 25 Oct 2008